Avaiga/taipy-doc/docs/manuals/userman/versioning/production_mode.md

+!!! warning "Available in Taipy Enterprise edition"

+    This section is relevant only to the Enterprise edition of Taipy.

 When running a Taipy Core application in *--production* mode, Taipy can access all entities attached to the current version or another *production* version.
 It corresponds to the case where the application is stable and running in a production environment.